Improving NLO QCD event generators with high-energy EW corrections: Numerical results

 Before commenting the individual distributions we give some general considerations.
 We first note that the plots without cuts display both distributions for $p_T$'s well below the $\MW$ scale (Figs.~\ref{fig:ttH-ptH}--\ref{fig:ttH-ptj1}) and the $m(t \bar t)$ distribution at the threshold (Fig.~\ref{fig:ttH-mtt}).
 It is well known that the Sudakov approximation is not expected to hold for these cases and also that additional effects such as Sommerfeld enhancements can be present \cite{Degrassi:2016wml}.
 However, as already mentioned before, the focus of this paper is not to present phenomenological predictions for $t \bar t H$ (or $ZZZ$ in Sec.~\ref{sec:ZZZ}), but rather to document the features and the technical implementation of the $\bestpred$ approximation in {\aNLO}.
-We leave discussions and comparisons with NLO EW corrections and/or data for future detail studies.
+We leave discussions and comparisons with NLO EW corrections and/or data for future detailed studies.
 We here simply reckon that owing to the reweighting procedure, further classes of EW effects can be naturally incorporated via the redefinitions of the quantities $\dEWSLS$ and $\dEWSLH$ in Eqs.~\eqref{eq:dEWSLStech} and \eqref{eq:dEWSLHtech}, respectively.

 The plots without cuts show interesting features.
 For small $p_T$ both $\NLOQCDEWSLPS$ and $\bestpred$ corrections to $\NLOQCDPS$ are flat and non-vanishing and the two predictions are almost equal for the entire spectrum.
-The non-vanishing (still at the level of a very few percent) and flat effect at small $p_T$ is due to the fact that all Born invariants are at least $\sim m_t$ in absolute value.
+The non-vanishing (still at the level of a very few percent) and flat effect at small $p_T$ is due to the fact that all Born invariants are at least $\sim m_t$ in absolute value and $s\geq(2m_{t}+m_{H})^{2}>M_{W}^{2}$.
+For this reason, not only at the threshold are the EWSL non-vanishing: in this range they are positive, and are therefore clearly dominated by the single logarithms.
+Since (logarithms of the) invariants have very small variations for $p_{T}(t)$ ranging from 0 to $\sim100$ GeV, these corrections are quite flat.
 The fact that $\bestpred$ and $\NLOQCDEWSLPS$ are very close is due to the fact that EWSL are relatively small and the QCD $K$-factor, $\NLOQCDPS/\LOQCDPS$ is very close to one and flat.
 Indeed, in first approximation, one expects that

+in other words, EW and QCD corrections combined in the multiplicative approach. \footnote{We explicitly checked the validity of Eq.~\eqref{eq:mult}.
+In particular, in distributions or kinematical regions where QCD corrections are {\it not} dominated by hard emissions, such as {\it e.g.}~in the case of the $p_T(t)$ spectrum, the difference between the r.h.s.~and l.h.s.~of Eq.~\eqref{eq:mult} amounts to typically 1-5\% of the $\NLOQCDPS$ prediction.}